r-devel/translations/Home.md

-# Getting starterd
+# Getting started

-Welcome to the traslation adventure in R! [🚀](https://emojiterra.com/rocket/)
+Welcome to the translation adventure in R! [🚀](https://emojiterra.com/rocket/)

 In a world that thrives on interconnectedness and global communication, translation plays a pivotal role in bridging linguistic divides.
 Translation, the art of rendering one language into another, shatters those confines, unlocking a world of possibilities for understanding and collaboration.

-So if you want start, you can contribute following those steps:
+So if you want to start, you can contribute by following these steps:

 1. Sign up to the [R Contributors Slack](https://contributor.r-project.org/slack) and introduce yourself in the #core-translations channel;
 2. Read the [Conventions for translation](https://github.com/r-devel/translations/wiki/Conventions-for-translations) section of this Wiki, because the translation has some conventions that should be followed;